Localization Strategies: Increase Global Revenue with Local Thinking

 Measuring Your Localization Strategies’ Progress

 Localization will require significant time and resources.
 So you’ll want to check that you’re getting the required return on your investment.
 The best way to do this is to develop a set of KPIs to measure localization success and progress.
+And don't forget to measure customer success in SaaS.
+Localization strategies revolve around the users.

 For example, you can measure: